MicrosoftDocs/well-architected/well-architected/performance-efficiency/select-right-services.md

 **Meet team skills.** Workloads require personnel to build and maintain them.
 Different services require different personnel skills to use properly.
 Pick services your team knows how to use, or commit to training them before selecting it.
 Ensure the members of a team have the expertise and knowledge to effectively use the selected services to optimize its performance.

+:::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff:** Specialized services offer specific functionalities but might limit customization.
+More flexible resources require more management and configuration.
+Managed services offer ease of management, but you might have less control over underlying infrastructure compared to self-managed resources.

 ### Understand the services

 Understanding services before choosing them involves considering various factors and gaining a comprehensive understanding of the services.
 Research and assess the various services and tools offered by the cloud provider.
 Find the ones that best align with your workload requirements.
 Consider factors like managed services, serverless options, and specialized services for different workload types.